-During the market volatility last week, I got the following text from a friend:
+During the market volatility in late February 2020, I got the following text from a friend:

 Finally the bonds in my portfolio are serving a purpose